 Assistant Principals are expected to oversee the teachers grading process.
-Grades should be aligned with the Common Core State Standards and short cycle assessment results.
+Grades should be aligned with the Common

+Core State Standards and short cycle assessment results.
 They should be appropriately entered into an online database.
 Teachers must follow the state-mandated MLSS interventions and /or the SAT process when a student is in danger of failing a class.
 Parents should be notified by the teacher if their student is failing a class at the mid-point of each quarter.

 Teachers are required to enter grades in the PowerSchool Database every week.
 The number of grades required depends on the subject.
-Elective classes and Elementary Social Studies are required to have a minimum 1 (one grade) entered weekly.
-ELA, Math and Elementary Science are required to have a minimum of 3 (three) grades entered weekly.
-Science and Secondary Social Studies are required to have a minimum of 2 (two) grades entered per week.
+Elementary Social Studies is required to have a minimum 1 (one) grade entered weekly.
+Elementary ELA, Math and Science are required to have a minimum of 3 (three) grades entered weekly.
+Elementary elective PE, Music, and Art classes are required to enter one grade per quarter.
+Other Elementary electives (such as Computer, etc.) are required to have one grade per week.
+Secondary ELA, Math, Science and Social Studies are required to have a minimum of 2 (two) grades entered per week.
+Secondary elective and lab classes are required to have one grade per week.